ptycho/ptypy/doc/rst/concept.rst

    Storage with 4x4 views of the same content.

 We observe that the data buffer spans both views.
-Now let us add more....
+Now let us add more and more Views!

 ::